 - Brand Name Recognition: Unlike a neighborhood coffee shop, coffee franchises offer you immediate visibility.
-It can also garner the trust of consumers, who will trust you have a quality product, since it’s associated with a name they know.
+It can also garner the trust of consumers, who will trust you have a quality product since it’s associated with a name they know.
 This can help you after the initial start-up of your business, as it will automatically give you a pool of customers to draw on.
-A perfect example of that is Starbucks, who has established its brand name worldwide and is recognized as a quality brand coffee shop.
+A perfect example of that is Starbucks, which has established its brand name worldwide and is recognized as a quality brand coffee shop.

 - Training and Support: Starting a new business is often a learn-as-you-go process.
-However, starting a franchise means the franchisor will provide you with the requisite training on how to operate the coffee machines, what equipments needs to be purchased, where the best location for your coffee shop is, how to create tasty coffee beverages and how to manage staff.
+However, starting a franchise means the franchisor will provide you with the requisite training on how to operate the coffee machines, what equipment is needed to be purchased, where the best location for your coffee shop is, how to create tasty coffee beverages and how to manage staff.
 Franchisors also often provide support, which is helpful if you have any questions during the start-up and early days of your business, as well as in the future when problems or hardships arise.

 - Resale: When you start a business, you want an exit strategy as well.
 Franchises generally work out the exit strategy beforehand, so you are aware of when and how you can sell your coffee business.
 The Franchise Agreement is the document that will stipulate the resale options, including how long your franchise license is valid.
-Some franchises even have clauses in the Franchise Agreement that say the franchisor will buy back the business, if the franchisee wishes to sell.
+Some franchises even have clauses in the Franchise Agreement that say the franchisor will buy back the business if the franchisee wishes to sell.

 - Marketing and Advertising Campaigns: Not only is brand name recognition important to attracting customers, marketing and advertising campaigns are crucial to new businesses.
-Investing in a coffee franchise opportunity means you will have a national (or international) marketing plan already in place, and the franchisor usually provides you with marketing materials, including branded stationary products.
+Investing in a coffee franchise opportunity means you will have a national (or international) marketing plan already in place, and the franchisor usually provides you with marketing materials, including branded stationery products.